HenrikJoreteg/human-javascript/readme.md

 - Seperating views and state
 - CommonJS Modules
 - Grab your mooonboots
-- The structure of the browserapp folder
+- The structure of the clientapp folder
 - The `app` global

 [Ch5: on('events', doCoolStuff)](ch05 - eventification.md)